gersonbarbosa7/api-python-semantic-search/README.md

 Look to the terminal, after run it and inform the number of rows you want to import!

+De schemas, indexes and FK's will be created automatically.
+If you you prefer to create, please look the file init.sql.

 This import will insert around of 500 rows.
 If you want to do a hard test, please download the file:
 [Complete sample json data](https://drive.google.com/file/d/1pNsb7rV61O_LkVlrp7OR8w2PP889wHD4/view?usp=share_link)